Marketing and Promoting Your Organization’s Services

 When selecting methods, consider what communications methods and media will be most effective in reaching target markets (groups of customers) and when.
 What are their preferences for media and when do they use them?
 (The link Basic Methods to Get Customer Feedback might be helpful now.)
 Consider, for example, radio, newsletters, classifieds, displays/signs, posters, word of mouth, press releases, direct mail, special events, brochures, neighborhood newsletters, etc. What media is most practical for you to use in terms of access and affordability?
 (The link Major Methods of Advertising and Promotion might be helpful now.)

 Conduct Your Customer Service Planning

 9. In the Framework for Basic Marketing and Promotions Plan, fill in the customer service plan.
 When considering how you will ensure strong services to customers, consider: Are customers very satisfied with your services?
 How do you know?
 If not, what can you do to improve customer service?
 How can you do that?
-What policies and procedures are needed to ensure strong customer service.
-Include training in your considerations, including to develop skills in interpersonal relations, such as questioning, listening, handling difficult people, handling interpersonal conflicts, negotiating.
-For assistance, see Customer Service, Basic Methods to Get Feedback from Customers, Questioning, Listening, Handling Interpersonal Conflict, Handling Difficult People and Negotiating.
+What policies and procedures are needed to ensure strong customer service?
+Include training in your considerations, including developing skills in interpersonal relations, such as questioning, listening, handling difficult people, handling interpersonal conflicts, and negotiating.
+For assistance, see Customer Service, Basic Methods to Get Feedback from Customers, Questioning, Listening, Handling Interpersonal Conflict, Handling Difficult People, and Negotiating.